Cart 0

-At Thiel College he obtained his B.A. in fine arts and Spanish with minors in art history and sociology, distinguished with highest honors.
-He served as the Associate to the Dietrich Honors Institute at Thiel for a year before heading to Penn State where he completed his M.A. in art history and has finished all Ph.D. requirements besides his dissertation.
+Kyle holds a B.A. in fine arts and Spanish with minors in art history and sociology, distinguished with highest honors.
+He served as the Associate to the Dietrich Honors Institute at Thiel for a year before heading to Penn State where he completed his M.A. in art history and has finished all Ph.D. requirements.

 Contact Kyle to learn about his art historical research and local partnerships with Quechua scholars, artists, and organizations!